jigglycrumb/react-workshop/slides/slides.md

 ## JSX

-- JSX is an addition to the JavaScript syntax and comes with React
+- JSX is an addition to the Javascript syntax and comes with React

 - It is very similar to HTML and eases the transition from design to code

----

-## JSX example
+__JSX example__

 Here is our headline from the CSS example again